 If you are of the mindset that you must first deliver the promised results before it’s appropriate to ask for referrals, the only way to get over that type of thinking is to STOP thinking it.
 It can be difficult to simply switch off that belief, and you need a process to help you do so.
 Grab a sheet of paper and write the following 100 times:

-"By developing rapport and creating an environment of trust with my clients, I earn the right to ask them for referrals."
+"By developing rapport and creating an environment of trust with my clients, I earn the right to ask for a referral-based relationship."

 If you actually attempted the exercise, somewhere between the twelfth and twentieth iteration, you will begin to buy into the notion.